Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Introduction

 \section{Introduction}

-Protecting cryptographic programs has always been a major concern since they are the primary secret processing programs.
-While cryptographic schemes provide strong security levels to prevent secret extraction through cryptanalysis, their implementations are still vulnerable to various side channel attacks. \textit{Constant-time} programming is a widely deployed approach to protect cryptographic programs.
+Protecting cryptographic programs has always been a major concern since they are the primary programs that process secrets.
+While the underlying cryptographic schemes provide strong levels of security to prevent secret extraction through cryptanalysis, their implementations can still be vulnerable to various side channel attacks. \textit{Constant-time programming} is a widely deployed approach to protect cryptographic programs against timing and memory side channels and it is the de facto coding discipline to write high-assurance cryptographic code~\cite{bearssl,zinzindohoue2017hacl,almeida2017jasmin,bernstein2012security}.
 Constant-time principles mandate the absence of secret dependent control flow and data flow.
-In other words, the dynamic control flow and data flow of the program must be independent of the confidential inputs of the program~\cite{almeida2016verifying}.
+In other words, the attacker-visible observations of the execution must be independent of the confidential inputs of the program~\cite{almeida2016verifying}.

+Unfortunately, speculative execution of modern processors violates standard constant-time principles that assume instructions are executed sequentially.
+After the advent of Spectre~\cite{Spectre2019Kocher}, several speculative execution attacks have demonstrated the ability to leak secrets from verified constant-time programs by transiently declassifying and leaking confidential states~\cite{shivakumar2023spectre,yavarzadeh2024pathfinder}.
+For example, recent attacks have demonstrated powerful adversaries that can manipulate the Branch Prediction Unit (BPU) and precisely control the paths executed by the victim and leak secrets from a constant-time AES implementation~\cite{yavarzadeh2024pathfinder}.
+More extensive studies on the constant-time implementation of cryptographic programs demonstrate that most popular libraries leak secrets under speculative execution semantics~\cite{barthe2024testing}.
+Hence, it is essential to find a solution that fundamentally eliminates the speculative execution attack surface in cryptographic programs.